 Besotted by stunning buttercream flowers?
 Forget gum paste and fondant, delicious buttercream is the way to go.
-While these flowers look impossible, they're actually achievable and here we will show you how to create buttercream flowers from buttercream rununculus, succulents, sweet peas in all sizes and colours with cake and chocolate artisan Jessica Pedemont.
+While these flowers look impossible, they're actually achievable.
+We will show you this gorgeous cake decorating technique to create buttercream flowers from buttercream rununculus, succulents, sweet peas in all sizes and colours with cake and chocolate artisan Jessica Pedemont.
 Get ready for your friends and family to do a double take when they see these cakes!

 The first time I met Jessica Pedemont, cake decorator, chocolatier and chef it was at Planet Cake in Balmain.
 She was showing us how to make a 3D handbag.
 I was so overwhelmed by the seemingly impossible task that I considered leaving quietly.
 I just couldn't figure out how to pack everything up and sneak out of the room.
 Luckily, my ineptitude at being a ninja meant that I stayed and completed my bag.
 And it looked like a bag!